silkrow/BeginnerOf/rust/notes.md

 *Modules* let us organize code within a crate into groups for readability and easy reuse.
 Modules control the privacy of items.

 *use* keyword allows us to bring a path into a scope once and then call the items in that path as if they're local items.

+# Chapter 9

+When the *panic!* macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.